jonathanung/sked/README.md

 sked is a calendar application created using the MERN stack.
-Technologies used:
+## Technologies used:
--Javascript
+- Javascript
--HTML/CSS
+- HTML/CSS
--Mongoose MQL
+- Mongoose MQL
--React
+- React
--MongoDB
+- MongoDB
--Express
+- Express
--Node.js
+- Node.js
--dayJS
+- dayJS
--bcrypt
+- bcrypt
--axios
+- axios

 sked has the capability of generating a unique calendar using dayjs and functions, storing events, calendars and user.